DavidHason/VGG-optiVMD/README.md

 # VGG-optiVMD: An algorithm to improve SER

-# author: David Hason Rudd
+# Author: David Hason Rudd

 Please cite the paper (below DOI) if you are interested in the proposed methodological approach